mrkeeney/rgn/README.md

 The [`protling.py`](https://github.com/mallory-tollefson/rgn/blob/master/model/protling.py) script facilities training of and prediction using RGN models.
 Below are typical use cases.
 The script also accepts a number of command-line options whose functionality can be queried using the `--help` option.

 ### Train a new model or continue training an existing model
 Likelihood-RGN models are described using a configuration file that controls hyperparameters and architectural choices.
 For a list of available options and their descriptions, see its [documentation](https://github.com/mallory-tollefson/rgn/blob/master/CONFIG.md).
-Once a configuration file has been created, along with a suitable dataset (download a ready-made [ProteinNetX](TODO) data set or create a new one from scratch using the [`convert_to_tfrecord.py`](https://github.com/mallory-tollefson/rgn/blob/master/data_processing/convert_to_tfrecord.py) script to first create a ProteinNet data set, followed by updating the ProteinNet data set to a ProteinNetX data set with the scripts in the [`bfactor_scripts`](https://github.com/mallory-tollefson/rgn/tree/master/bfactor_scripts) directory).
+Once a configuration file has been created, along with a suitable dataset (download a ready-made [ProteinNetX](TODO) data set or create a new one from scratch using the [`convert_to_tfrecord.py`](https://github.com/mallory-tollefson/rgn/blob/master/data_processing/convert_to_tfrecord.py) script to first create a [ProteinNet](https://github.com/aqlaboratory/proteinnet) data set, followed by updating the [ProteinNet](https://github.com/aqlaboratory/proteinnet) data set to a ProteinNetX data set using the scripts in the [`bfactor_scripts`](https://github.com/mallory-tollefson/rgn/tree/master/bfactor_scripts) directory).
 The following directory structure must be created:

 ```
 <baseDirectory>/runs/<runName>/<datasetName>/<configurationFile>